AlecMcCutcheon/Password-Entropy-Calculator/README.md

  Math.pow(charset, length);
 ```
 and a symbol character set size of 32.
+Which = 100,000

 * GRC's algorithm is: